halide/Halide/README_python.md

     arguably just as easy, if not easier.
 -   `get_externs_map()`: this allows registering ExternalCode objects to be appended to the Generator's code.
 In our experience, this feature is very rarely used.
-We consider adding this in the future if necessary.
+We will consider adding this in the future if necessary.
 -   Lazy Binding of Unspecified Input/Output Types: for C++ Generators, if you left an Output's type (or dimensionality) unspecified, you didn't always have to specify a `GeneratorParam` to make it into a concrete type: if the